 from Not Consumed

 Looking for more Christmas crafts and activities?
 Try the four simple Christmas crafts at Life of a Homeschool Mom, or try making the suncatcher nativity scene from Peace Creek on the Prairie.
-When you keep it simple and highlight the true reason for Christmas, you can build meaningful memories that will last a lifetime.
+Your Christmas season doesn’t have to be filled with a new activity every day.
+But when you keep it simple and highlight the true reason for Christmas, you create memories that last a lifetime.

 • • • • •